Skip to Content

-DIY Christmas cards are the semi-homemade way to make great, personalized cards without all the muss and fuss of making them completely from scratch.
+Upcycled Christmas cards are the semi-homemade way to make great, personalized cards without all the muss and fuss of making them completely from scratch.
 Years past, I handmade all my Christmas cards (over 50!) with cardstock and scrapbooking materials.
 After kids?
 Ha!
 I usually send photo cards to friends and family these days.
-But sometimes I find myself needing a Christmas card without our family on it – for greetings to people like the mailman, newspaper delivery and more.
+But sometimes I find myself needing a Christmas card without our family on it – for greetings to people like the mailman, newspaper delivery, and more.
 Sometimes you just need a generic card, right?

 Over the years, I’ve saved all the pretty Christmas cards I receive.
 The photo ones, I keep in a box to remember my friend’s kids, but if the card had no personal message in it, I stick them in my craft bin.
+If you don’t have a collection like I do, thrift stores will often have piles of slightly opened and unopened cards at a low price.

 Create Your Own Upcycled DIY Christmas Cards

 This year, I finally decided to make use of them.
-Instead of going to the store and buying a box of Christmas greeting cards, I made my own upcycled DIY Christmas cards with them!
+Instead of going to the store and buying a box of Christmas greeting cards, I made my own DIY upcycled Christmas cards with them!

 Of course, you can go incredibly basic and simply cut out the front of the Christmas card, and glue it onto a folded piece of cardstock for a brand new card.
-But there’s more ways to add a personalized touch to upcycled cards!
+However, there’s more ways to add a personalized touch to upcycled cards!

 Amazon affiliate links have been used in this post.